Exhibitions, Programs & Events

 What other art will you see on a visit?
 Browse Thomas Cole paintings on view and Collection Highlights.

-The Thomas Cole Site programs and operations are supported by the National Park Service, a grant awarded to the Thomas Cole National Historic Site by New York State’s Empire State Development and the I LOVE NY Division of Tourism, Warner Foundation, New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, David Bury and The Bay & Paul Foundations, Enoch Foundation, The Manitou Fund, The Educational Foundation of America, The J. M. Kaplan Fund, Tianaderrah Foundation, and the Kindred Spirits Society of the Thomas Cole National Historic Site.
+The Thomas Cole Site programs and operations are supported by the National Park Service, New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, Enoch Foundation, The Educational Foundation of America, The KHR McNeely Family Foundation, Kevin, Rosemary, and Hannah Rose McNeely, Brown Foundation, The Cranshaw Corporation, The Estate of James T. Lewis IV, Tianaderrah Foundation, and the Kindred Spirits Society of the Thomas Cole National Historic Site.

 The Program Endowment that supports educational programs at the Thomas Cole National Historic Site has been made possible in part by a major grant from the National Endowment for the Humanities: Exploring the human endeavor.
 Any views, findings, conclusions or recommendations expressed in this the programs do not necessarily represent those of the National Endowment for the Humanities.